-During the first quarter of 2024, we changed the terms related to and approach to how we reflect charges for certain products and services received from Liberty Global under the JV Services Agreement, specifically Customer Premise Equipment (CPE) hardware and embedded essential software.
-As a result of a contractual change, we now procure and capitalise the combined cost of the CPE hardware and the embedded essential software as property, plant and equipment additions.
-Previously while CPE hardware was capitalised it was procured directly by VMED O2, with the related embedded essential software procured through Liberty Global and reflected within Other expenses in the comparative period.
+During the first quarter of 2024, we changed the terms related to and approach to how we reflect charges for certain products and services received from Liberty Global under the JV Service Agreements, specifically, customer premises equipment (CPE) and embedded essential software.
+As a result of a contractual change, we now procure and capitalise the combined cost of the CPE and the embedded essential software as property, plant and equipment additions.
+Prior to 2024, while CPE was capitalised, it was procured directly by VMED O2, with the related embedded essential software procured through Liberty Global and reflected within other expenses in the comparative periods.